Creating and configuring an SRD

 - Date Required

 - If you want the same Quantity and Price field configurations that you performed for clients in the preceding steps to also apply for staff members, select the Apply above Quantity and Price field settings for staff members check box.
 If you do not select this check box, the Quantity and Price fields are shown to staff members.

-For instance, if you do not select the Quantity check box for clients, and you select this check box, the Quantity field is not shown to clients (in Self Service) and staff members (in the Remedyforce Console).
+For instance, if you do not select the Quantity check box for clients, and you select this check box, the Quantity field is not shown to clients and staff members.

 - Click Save.

 Procedure 4: Add fields to take information from clients

 For example, to fulfill the New Hire Request, you might need the following information from the HR executive.
 To get this information from the HR executive, configure these fields on the Input tab.